xiangli6/Graphitti/docs/User/installation.md

 ## 1.2.2 Download Graphitti

 In order to get started with Graphitti, you will need to build it from scratch, which means getting its source codes.
-You can either download Graphitti source codes as a zip file of a stable release (See 1.2.2.1 Download a release [Download a release](/docs/User/installation.md#1.2.2.1-Download-a-release)) or fork the development version from Graphitti GitHub repository (See [Fork and clone Graphitti](/docs/User/installation.md#1.2.2.2-fork-and-clone-graphitti)).
+You can either download Graphitti source codes as a zip file of a stable release (See [Download a release](#1221-download-a-release)) or fork the development version from Graphitti GitHub repository (See [Fork and clone Graphitti](#1222-fork-and-clone-graphitti)).

 ### 1.2.2.1 Download a release